in this guide

 If you choose a correspondence nominee arrangement, we’ll send copies of your mail to them.
 It will go to the postal address on their record.

 If you don’t want us to do this, select Cancel.
 This will stop your request to add a nominee.

 Select the type of nominee arrangement you want.

-- Voluntary Power of Attorney, if the nominee also has Power of Attorney for you.
+It may be Voluntary Power of Attorney, if the nominee also has power of attorney for you.

-Select how long you want this arrangement to go for:
+Select how long you want this arrangement in place.

 You’ll need to enter all of the following: